-The health benefits of honey are numerous.
-The honey glutathione boost is another.
+The health benefits of raw honey are numerous.
+The honey glutathione boost is one of the most important.

-The treatment and dosing can be found at the bottom of this page.
+The use and how much can be found at the bottom of this page.

 First some geek speak on the topic of honey glutathione.